SamuelChan123/CodingTheCollection/README.txt

 Coding the Collection: Central American Art

 Purpose:
-Coding the Collection is a CS 408 (Delivering Software to Clients) project that our team is partnering with the Nasher Museum of Art to streamline, contexualize, and create a better interactive experience for both visitors and curators.
+Coding the Collection is a CS 408 (Delivering Software to Clients) project that our team is partnering with the Nasher Museum of Art to develop a web-application which will help highlight works of art which require a great deal of contextual information to fully appreciate.
+Users can upload images and descriptions of artworks along with relevant contextual media and organize them in "projects".
+Afterwards, they can view these projects in a visually pleasing "presentation mode".

 Usage/Running the App:
 Either npm or yarn is needed for this project.